nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

    :local:
    :depth: 2

-The Bluetooth® mesh light sample demonstrates how to set up a mesh server model application, and control LEDs with Bluetooth Mesh using the :ref:`bt_mesh_onoff_readme`.
+The Bluetooth® Mesh light sample demonstrates how to set up a mesh server model application, and control LEDs with Bluetooth Mesh using the :ref:`bt_mesh_onoff_readme`.

 .. note::
    This sample is self-contained, and can be tested on its own.